wontothree/wontothree.github.io/_posts/robotics/optimalcontrol/2024-08-07-introduction.md

 - receding horizon strategy?
 - By continually shifting the horizon over which future inputs are optimized, it attempts to compensate for the fact that this horizon is finite.
 - Provided the cost and constraints are designed correctly, a receding horizon strategy can ensure that the performance of the closed-loop system is at least as good as that of the optimal prediction.
+- Prediction models may be deterministic, stochastic, or fuzzy.